 - Using a soft toothbrush

-Remember that just because an abscess has drained and the pain has subsided, this doesn’t mean the infection is gone.
+Remember that just because an abscess has burst or drained and the pain has subsided, this doesn't mean the infection is gone.
 You still need to visit a dentist.

 How to prevent tooth and gum abscesses

-Maintaining good oral health will minimise your chances of developing an abscess in your tooth or gum.
+Maintaining good oral hygiene and brushing your teeth correctly will minimise your chances of developing an abscess in your tooth or gum.
 There are many steps you can take to keep your teeth and gums as healthy as possible:

 - Brush twice a day with fluoride toothpaste and floss or use an interdental brush at least once a day